openmind-consortium/Analysis-rcs-data/README.md

 - [Overview of Adaptive Stimulation](#overview-of-adaptive-stimulation)

 ## Installation Instructions:
 - Compatibility - Mac or PC (Linux test pending).
 We rely on a toolbox (https://github.com/JimHokanson/turtle_json) to open .json files - many thanks to Jim Hokanson for additional development, now permitting functionality with all versions of Matlab.
+Note that this toolbox relies on compiled Mex files and is not compatible with the new M1 chip macs for now.
 - Clone this repository and add to Matlab path.

 ## Structure of Repository